cisagov/Malcolm/docs/ubuntu-install-example.md

 Automatically analyze all PCAP files with Zeek?
 (Y/n): y

-Should Malcolm use "best guess" to identify potential OT/ICS traffic with Zeek? (y/N): n
+Is Malcolm being used to monitor an Operational Technology/Industrial Control Systems (OT/ICS) network? (y/N): n

 Perform reverse DNS lookup locally for source and destination IP addresses in logs? (y/N): n